 In our first year we have been fortunate to have incredible guests who have opened their lives to us and shared their thoughts on a variety of subjects related to the culture of the Marine Corps.
 Here are some of them, but without a doubt, the list is incomplete.
 Browse or do a Search on our “Podcast” page for all of our work since we began on June 2, 2016.

-HERE’S A SMALL SAMPLE OF OUR FIRST YEAR OF WORK:
+HERE’S A SAMPLE OF OUR ALMOST TWO YEARS OF WORK:

 General Robert Neller, USMC, Commandant: Gender Integration, Aviation Readiness & Post-Combat Related Mental Health